endoflife-date/endoflife.date/HACKING.md

 ## Analytics

 There are no javascript trackers or analytics on the website.
 Netlify Analytics enabled as an experiment.
 Numbers from Netlify Analytics and Google Search Usability Reports are published on [the wiki](https://github.com/endoflife-date/endoflife.date/wiki)

+## Automation

+The endoflife.date project runs a bit of automation on top of GitHub Actions to automate mundane tasks.
+This is primarily updating the latest version of each product, wherever possible.
+This is documented in the [wiki](https://github.com/endoflife-date/endoflife.date/wiki/Automation).